analogdevicesinc/msdk/Examples/MAX78002/CNN/kws20_demo/README.md

 (ai8x-training) $ ./scripts/train_kws20_v3_ai87.sh
 ```

-If this is the first time, and the dataset does not exist locally, the scrip will automatically download Google speech commands dataset (1-second keyword .wav files, sampled at 16KHz, 16-bit) into /data/KWS/raw, and process it to make appropriate training, test and validation dataset integrated in /data/KWS/process/dataset.pt.
+If this is the first time, and the dataset does not exist locally, the script will automatically download Google speech commands dataset (1-second keyword .wav files, sampled at 16KHz, 16-bit) into /data/KWS/raw, and process it to make appropriate training, test and validation dataset integrated in /data/KWS/process/dataset.pt.
 The processing step expands the training dataset by using augmentation techniques like adding white noise, random time shift, and stretch to improve training results.
 In addition, each 16000 sample word example is padded with zeros to make it 128x128=16384 speech samples.
 The augmentation process triples the size of dataset and could take 30min to complete.

 Details of network training methodology are described in [AI8X Model Training and Quantization](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/master/README.md)

-After training unquantized network can be evaluated by executing the script:
+After training the un-quantized network can be evaluated by executing the script:

 ```bash
 (ai8x-training) $ ./scripts/evaluate_kws20_v3_ai87.sh